phylmath/HEP-Pheno-Project/README.md

-# QCD physics in the FCCee
+# QCD @ FCCee
 This repo tracks the progress of my research project studying QCD physics in 500 GeV electron-positron collisions in the FCCee.
-The analyses are coded in C++ using the Pythia 8.312, ROOT 6.32.08, and FastJet 3.4.3 frameworks.
+The analyses are mainly in C++ using the Pythia 8.312, ROOT 6.32.08, and FastJet 3.4.3 frameworks.